English Proficiency for Teaching Assistantships

 ENGLISH PROFICIENCY REQUIREMENT FOR TEACHING ASSISTANTS/ASSOCIATES (ASSOCIATE IN)

-In order to establish eligibility for appointment as a UCI Teaching Assistant (TA) or Teaching Associate, international students are required to pass a campus-approved test, or if eligible, by an exemption granted by the Program in Academic English.
+In order to establish eligibility for appointment as a UCI Teaching Assistant (TA) or Teaching Associate, students are required to pass a campus-approved test, or if eligible, by an exception.

 Campus- approved tests: